RasaHQ/rasa/docs/tutorial_supervised.rst

 But a domain alone doesn't make a bot; we need some training data to tell the bot which actions it should execute at what point in the conversation.
-So let's create conversation training data- the *stories*!
+So let's create conversation training data - the *stories*!

 2. The Training Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^